Travel to South Carolina: Capital or Beach

 All in all, I’m glad I took a trip to Columbia to see the city for myself instead of listening to others’ opinions.
 Many of us are blind to things hidden in our own backyards.

 Aside from the beach, there’s also over 100 golf courses, miniature golf and intermittent parties.

 Hotels in Myrtle Beach line the main thoroughfare with prime access to the beach.

 Myrtle Beach is a lively atmosphere in the summertime.
 You can chill here but you can definitely get your groove on in places like House of Blues where you can easily catch a summer concert.

 Have kids will travel?
-There’s the arcade for the antsy pants teenagers, the amusement park for the younger munchkins and the Ferris wheel for anyone in the fam that loves heights.
+There’s the arcade for the antsy pants teenagers, the amusement park for the younger munchkins, the Ripley’s Believe It or Not attraction, and the Ferris wheel for anyone in the fam who loves heights.

 I’ve yet to get on a Ferris wheel as a family just because my youngest mixes up a lot.
 But I do appreciate the enclosed ones like the Eye of D.C. in National Harbor.

 When we visited Myrtle Beach we caught a rainy day but thank goodness for Myrtle Beach indoor attractions like the Wax Museum and Ripley’s Believe it or Not!
 For sheltering us from bad weather and boredom.